junxit/us-congress-bills-111/metadata.md

 - 2009-05-14 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-05-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 5/13/2009 H5531-5532)
 - 2009-05-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 5/13/2009 H5531-5532)
+- 2009-05-18 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.